 In August 2011, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded YSPP a three-year grant to pilot a new program From the Classroom to Community: A Team Approach to Youth Suicide Prevention.
 This grant enables YSPP to provide training, coordination, and services in the target communities.

 The focus is on much needed prevention and early intervention strategies in three areas of our state where local suicides and suicide attempt rates for youth and young adults are higher than the federal average.

-For these upcoming two years, YSPP is working in schools and a community college in Cowlitz County, the Lower Yakima Valley, and south Pierce County to train school personnel and community mental health and substance abuse providers to assess, manage, and refer to treatment youth at risk for suicide.
+YSPP is working in schools and with community colleges in Cowlitz County, the Lower Yakima Valley, and south Pierce County to train school personnel and community mental health and substance abuse providers to assess, manage, and refer to treatment youth at risk for suicide.